butames/tidytuesday/2024/20240123wk04/README.md

 - {showtext} -- Using Fonts More Easily in R Graph

+I used an chrome-based app called EyeDropper to figure out the colors used in the original chart created by the UK Office for National Statitiscs.
+Then I tried to eyeball the rest.
+The font was more guesswork and I chose to go with what looked visiually appealing to me. **Roboto** is a great straightforward San Serif font.

 ## REFERENCES

 1. Hughes E, Harmon J, Mock T, Community ROL. tidytuesdayR: Access the Weekly “TidyTuesday” Project Dataset.
 Published online December 13, 2023.
 Accessed February 2, 2024. https://cran.r-project.org/web/packages/tidytuesdayR/index.html